-The purpose of an endowment is to provide a common area for new and existing funds to be collected, invested and grown, and to maintain the institution for future generations by establishing a secure financial health.
-Institutions use the investment returns for various financing expenses.
-However, it is a strategic goal to only use a portion of these returns in order to avoid diminishing the endowment too rapidly.
+The purpose of an endowment is to provide a common source for new and existing funds to be collected, invested and grown, and to maintain the institution for future generations by establishing a secure financial health.
+Institutions use the investment returns for various financing expenses and balance the use between current and future spending needs.
+It is a strategic goal to only use a portion of these returns in order to avoid diminishing the endowment corpus over time.

 The College has adopted investment and spending policies for endowment assets that attempt to provide a predictable stream of funding to programs supported by its endowment while seeking to maintain the purchasing power of the endowment assets.
 Endowment assets include those assets of donor-restricted funds that the College must hold in perpetuity or for a donor-specified period, as well as board-designated funds.
-Under this policy, as approved by the Board of Trustees, the endowment assets are invested in a manner that is intended to produce results that exceed the endowment spending rate plus inflation, defined as the Consumer Price Index plus 1%, while assuming a moderate level of investment risk.
+Under this policy, as approved by the Board of Trustees, the endowment assets are invested in a manner that is intended to produce results that exceed the endowment spending rate plus inflation, defined as the Consumer Price Index plus 1 percent, while assuming a moderate level of investment risk.
+To manage volatility, the spending rate is calculated on a 12-quarter moving average of the endowment’s fair market value.

 Division of Responsibilities